Adding Students

 Language/Presentation (Designated Supports and Accommodations)

 Indicates language in which the tests appear in the indicated subject.
+This tool changes the presentation of the test between Braille, stacked Spanish/English, and English.

 Note: Spanish tests appear as stacked Spanish over English text.